Аргентинское гражданство без ВНЖ

 The Citizenship Procedure

-After the judge receives your application, the judge investigates your background by submitting requests for information about you to 7 agencies, including the immigration office, the police, Interpol, and RENAPER (Registro Nacional de las Personas).
+After the judge receives your application, the judge investigates your background by submitting requests for information about you to 6 agencies, including the immigration office, the police, Interpol, and RENAPER (Registro Nacional de las Personas).
 After about 7 months, responses to the reports are received.
 An edict is published in a newspaper, after which the judge makes the final decision.
 If he/she approves your case, then you swear an oath and are granted the “Carta de Ciudadanía.”
-The Carta is the official document that makes you an Argentinian.
+The Carta is the official document that probes you are an Argentine citizen.
 With this document, you can apply for your Argentine passport, DNI, and other documents.

-Note that the procedure is free.
+The procedure is for free.
 There is no filing fee at court.
 The only expenditure is the cost of publishing the “edict” in a newspaper for two days, announcing that you are to be granted citizenship.

 Note also that you can apply for citizenship without a lawyer.
 However, unless you have permanent legal residency, work legally, speak and read Spanish and have basic knoledge of the National Constitution, among other requirements, you need specialized legal assistance to file your application successfully in court.
 For example, your application might be rejected at the courts if you do not already have a DNI, or cannot prove that you have been working legally in Argentina.
 For these cases, a lawyer who understands the legal precedents governing citizenship is crucial for success at court.